Sudan Fast Facts

 April 9, 2013 - Countries pledge $3.7 billion at a conference in Doha, Qatar, for the reconstruction and development of Darfur.

-September 23-October 7, 2013 - Demonstrators protest the lifting of government gas subsidies, which nearly doubled the price of gasoline.

-January 6, 2014 - President Omar al-Bashir travels to South Sudan for talks with South Sudanese President Salva Kiir.
-Unrest in South Sudan had left more than 1,000 people dead and cut South Sudan's oil output, effecting the economies of both countries.
+January 6, 2014 - Bashir travels to South Sudan for talks with Kiir.
+Unrest in South Sudan has left more than 1,000 people dead and cut South Sudan's oil output, effecting the economies of both countries.

 February 1, 2014 - The International Committee of the Red Cross says that Sudanese authorities have ordered the Red Cross to halt its activities in the Sudan, citing technical reasons.
 The International Committee of the Red Cross says it has worked in Sudan for 36 years.

-January 28, 2016 - Sudan's president orders the opening of the border with South Sudan for the first time since the South seceded five years ago, Sudan's state news agency reports.
+January 28, 2016 - Bashir orders the opening of the border with South Sudan for the first time since the South seceded five years ago, Sudan's state news agency reports.

 March 11, 2016 - The United Nations releases a report focusing on South Sudan.
-It details a scorched earth policy "with massive use of rape as an instrument of terror and weapon of war," according to Zeid Ra'ad Al Hussein, UN High Commissioner for Human Rights.
+It details a scorched earth policy "with massive use of rape as an instrument of terror and weapon of war."
 A South Sudan military spokesman claims the report is not genuine.

 September 29, 2016 - The Sudanese government is accused of using chemical weapons against the people of Darfur, according to a report released by Amnesty International.
 According to the organization, up to 250 people have been killed by chemical weapons since the Sudanese military campaign began in January.